Is 810 a Good SAT Score? What You Need to Know

 2. The second half tests Math skills

 The highest possible SAT score is 1600.
-College Board gives out different test versions in an individual year as a security feature.
-Due to the varying difficulty across each version, there is a scaling system in place when calculating the SAT score
+As a security feature, the College Board distributes different test versions in an individual year.
+Due to the varying difficulty across each version, a scaling system is in place when calculating the SAT score

 SAT Score Percentiles

 The next step to determine if an SAT score is good is to compare it to the average across the national data.
-An 810 SAT score is below the national average (or 50th SAT score percentile), which falls between 1010 to 1050.
+An 810 SAT score is below the national average (or 50th SAT score percentile).

 How likely is it that you’ll be accepted to university with an 810 SAT score?
 Well, it depends on the school.
 Even an average score may not be good enough for competitive colleges.